Skip to content

 About this course

 It’s all about applying your learning.
-Starting with algebra, calculus and statistics - the foundations of mathematics – before moving on to advanced topics like statistical modelling and computational statistics.
+Starting with algebra, calculus and statistics - the foundations of mathematics – before moving on to advanced topics like statistical modelling and machine learning.

 Supported by our expert staff, you’ll get lots of chances to bring into play the mathematical skills you’ve explored and apply them through statistics.
 You’ll discover how these have unlocked some ground-breaking mathematics discoveries.